 All Prep classrooms have disposable gloves.
-No sponge must be used for injuries on the rugby field.
+Sponges should not be used for injuries on the rugby field.
 There is a sharps box for needles in the Health Centre.

 In the case of a severe accident or incident at the school